 Configuring and Running¶

 Celery will automatically start when you run:

 We set some reasonable defaults for Celery in

-You can also configure the log level or concurrency.
-Here are the defaults:
+You can also configure the concurrency.
+Here is the default:

-Then to start the Celery workers, you just need to run:
+Then to restart the Celery workers, you just need to run: